imanmansour86/portfolio/README.md

 ## Introduction

 This website is created to show My Portfolio.
 It contains sections about projects completed and projects coming soon, as well as contact information.
-The website is desgiend using semantic html elements and flexbox.
+The website is designed using semantic html elements and flexbox.

 ## Portfolio layout